 - Engineering: Determining the average rectified value of an alternating current (AC) signal.
 The rectification process converts negative voltages to positive voltages, resulting in a function involving absolute values.

 - Economics: Modeling deviations from a target value.
-For example, calculating the average absolute deviation from a forecast.
+As an example, calculating the average absolute deviation from a forecast.

 - Probability and Statistics: Calculating expected values of random variables when dealing with absolute loss functions.